-- Flat pedals are outdated- If you like to always keep up with the newest trends, flat pedals aren’t in right now.
+- They are outdated- If you like to always keep up with the newest trends, flat pedals aren’t in right now.
 I don’t really care about this type of thing but some cyclists do.

-- Flat pedals and shoes are less technologically advanced- Most pros don’t use flat pedals anymore so cycling companies put much less money and effort into developing flat equipment.
-You aren’t getting the newest, most advanced gear when you ride flat pedals.
+- They are less technologically advanced- Most pros don’t use flat pedals anymore so cycling companies put much less money and effort into developing flat equipment.
+You aren’t getting the newest, most advanced gear.

 More Cycling Pros and Cons Analyses from Where the Road Forks

-Types of Clipless Pedals: Road Bike and Mountain Bike (Two Bolt and Three Bolt)
+Types of Clipless Pedals: Road Bike and Mountain Bike Pedals (Two Bolt and Three Bolt)

 There are two main clipless system designs: those designed for road use and those designed for mountain bike use.
 Which system you choose depends on the type of riding you plan to do.

 These systems are generally used for mountain biking, bikepacking, commuting, and bicycle touring.
-Mountain bike clipless pedals use cleats that are recessed into the sole of the shoes.
+Clipless mountain bike pedals use cleats that are recessed into the sole of the shoes.
 They attach with two bolts.

 Mountain bike clipless shoes are a bit more flexible than road shoes.
 For these reasons, they are more comfortable to walk around in.
 This system also clips and unclips easily because mountain bikers need to stop and put a foot down more frequently than road bikers.